Personalized Robotic Object Rearrangement from Scene Context: Evaluation on PARSEC Scenarios

 Among non-LLM models, ConSOR considerably outperforms the bottom half of the table (CF, CFFM, and NeatNet).
 NeatNet and CFFM struggle due to limited training data per environment, but CF underperforms even after training across environments.
 CF's reliance on pairwise object similarity misses broader contextual cues essential for rearranging across different environments, resulting in lower placement accuracy.
 CFFM's performance also suffers due to both limited data and a lack of global semantic context, despite using both scene context sources.
 Incorporating global semantic context is, therefore, essential for modeling preferences across environments.

-CF's $PA$ remains relatively stable across KnownEnv and NovelEnvCategory experiments compared to ConSOR's $PA$, particularly in the \code{Dissimilar} category, suggesting that models leveraging \textit{prior} scene context generalize better to unseen environments than those relying on \textit{within-scene} context.
+CF's $PA$ remains relatively stable across KnownEnv and NovelEnvCategory experiments compared to ConSOR's $PA$, particularly in the \code{Non-Uniform} category, suggesting that models leveraging \textit{prior} scene context generalize better to unseen environments than those relying on \textit{current} scene context.
 However, more experiments are required.

 \textbf{Placement Error in Partially Arranged Environments}: Figure~\ref{fig:new-user-known-env} shows the placement error ($SED$ and $IGO$ scores) of the above models as a function of $N_P$, the number of objects in the environment's current arrangement $\mathcal{A}_P$. $N_P=0$ represents an empty environment and $N_P=12$ a densely populated one.
 ContextSortLM achieves the lowest mean $SED$ in both sparsely occupied ($N_P = \{0, 4\}$) and densely occupied environments ($N_P = \{8, 12\}$), with APRICOT-NonInteractive ranking second, which further supports integrating multiple scene context sources for personalized rearrangement.
-However, ContextSortLM's $SED$ scores exhibit high variance in densely occupied environment, indicating that it struggles to place objects in such scenarios.
-Moreover, ConSOR and TidyBot-Random have comparable mean $SED$ scores in densely occupied environments, indicating that \textit{within-scene} context is as effective as \textit{prior} scene context for object placement in partially arranged environments.
+Moreover, ConSOR and TidyBot-Random have comparable mean $SED$ scores in densely occupied environments, indicating that \textit{current} scene context is as effective as \textit{prior} scene context for object placement in partially arranged environments.
+Despite achieving a lower mean $SED$ overall, ContextSortLM's $SED$ scores exhibit high variance in densely occupied environments, indicating that it struggles to place objects in such scenarios.

 Across all models, the $IGO$ scores are lower than $SED$ scores in sparsely occupied $\mathcal{A}_P$, suggesting that rearrangement models are better at grouping similar objects than selecting appropriate surfaces.
 This is likely because models leverage common object similarities encoded in external knowledge.
 Our finding also aligns with human tendencies to agree strongly on object similarity~\cite{mur2013human}.
 The $SED$ and $IGO$ scores converge in densely occupied environments ($N_P \geq 8$), where limited empty surfaces make object placement synonymous with grouping similar items.